kisalchandula/Building-Energy-efficiency-predictor/README.md

 # Building-Energy-efficiency-predictor
-Simple Machine learning prediction web aplication for predicting energy efficiency of buildings.
+Simple Machine learning prediction web aplication for predict energy efficiency of buildings.
+The application is fully build and deplyed using R shiny.
+Random forest algorithm is using for modelling data for the prediction.